digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 ## The open science project

 The open science describes a working method in science that share the entire research process and data to the relevant actors (Academia, Industry, Public authorities, citizen groups, ...).
-The goal is to diffuse the latest knowladges and improve the participation, the innovation process, the creativity and the trust in science <sup>[1](https://digitized-botanical-gardens-initiative.github.io/dendron-dbgi/notes/tanihptwdy0ilt6ip1zfv99/)</sup>.
+The goal is to diffuse the latest knowladges and improve the participation, the innovation process, the creativity and the trust in science ([[biblio._]]).

 ## The pilot presentation

 This pilot aim to try different extraction methods, species and plant parts to elaborate a simple way to create a national, whether international metabolomic platform based on the mass spectromety.
 It will be based on 96 samples that corresponds to a 96 well plate for mass spectrometry to have a sufficient sample pool to determine the best exctraction method and begin with some random species available in the Fribourg botanical garden.
-All plants will be classified following the Open Tree of Life taxonomy <sup>[2](https://digitized-botanical-gardens-initiative.github.io/dendron-dbgi/notes/phlzm2bqhtnouhsvyijcffk/), [3](https://digitized-botanical-gardens-initiative.github.io/dendron-dbgi/notes/xbmwlxunh2po31yces4a5pp/)</sup>.
+All plants will be classified following the Open Tree of Life taxonomy ([[biblio.opentreeoflife_2019]], [[biblio.opentreeoflife_2019a]]).

 ## The methodology